 Lithium brine projects

 Lithium brine deposits are accumulations of saline groundwater that are enriched in dissolved lithium.
-The brine is pumped to the surface and collected into pools which heat up under the sun, and in this way, through evaporation the brine is then concentrated.
+The brine is pumped to the surface and collected into pools which heat up under the sun, and in this way, through evaporation, the brine is then concentrated.
 After a few months to about a year, depending on climate, the concentrate is further processed in a chemical plant.

 There is a lot of lithium all over the world, but only a few regions gather brine in this way - using pools, or basins, where lithium salts are then extracted.
-Neo lithium controls a total of 350 square kilometer in the so-called lithium triangle.
-This dry desert area is spread between Argentina, Chile and Bolivia, and it's estimated to hold about 54% of the world's lithium resources.
+Neo lithium controls a total of 350 square kilometers in the so-called lithium triangle.
+This dry desert area is spread between Argentina, Chile, and Bolivia, and it's estimated to hold about 54% of the world's lithium resources.

 High grade, low impurity, big resource

-With 35*6km in size, the 3Q from Neo Lithium is now the 6th largest brine project worldwide on a total resource basis, and of those it's the only project with low critical impurities that is not in production yet.
+With 35*6km in size, the 3Q from Neo Lithium is now the 6th largest brine project worldwide on a total resource basis, and of those, it's the only project with low critical impurities that is not in production yet.
 To have low impurities is important because there is a very direct correlation between impurity content and cost of production.
 Put simply: the higher the grade, the smaller the ponds required, and therefore the less capital needed.
 The 3Q project has the lowest combined critical impurities worldwide.

-It is the 4th highest grade project worldwide.
-The high grade core in the north is the second (!) highest grade resource in the world.
+It is the 4th highest-grade project worldwide.
+The high-grade core in the north is the second (!) highest grade resource in the world.
 Therefore, NLC will have the ability to start to mine in the northern part first.
 Waldo Perez said the lifespan of the northern mine alone, which contains the high grade lithium, is about 20 years.
 For decades to come, NLC will be able to use both the high-grade product in the north and then the average grade product in the south.